ATP: The Powerhouse of Energy of Every Cell in The Body

-This especially means avoiding foods we know to be inflammatory, or which cause chronic inflammation.
+This primarily means avoiding foods we know to be inflammatory, or which cause chronic inflammation.
 Sugar and processed foods are the biggest culprits.

 Junk foods trigger an inflammatory response in the body, which—on the microcellular level—damages mitochondria and interferes with their energy storage and creation capabilities.

 Even if we slip up and give in to sugary or junk food temptation from time to time, fiber and resistant starches are even known to help combat blood sugar spikes, which can lead to inflammation.

 Every day, we are at the unseen mercy of impurities, toxins, and harmful substances in the air, foods, plastics, and countless other sources around us.

 Supporting the body’s methods of detoxing can go a long way to naturally restoring that energetic fountain of youth and energy within.

 It’s these unwanted chemicals, additives, pollution, and other things that may also cause our bodies to become inflamed, which ravages mitochondrial health and energy levels alike.